 Rabbi Moses ben Nahman, a.k.a.
 Nahmanides, also known by the acronym of his initials, Ramban, was a medieval Spanish Jewish rabbi and thinker who wrote a famous commentaries on the Torah and the Talmud.
 He was also a philosopher, poet and physician.
 In addition to his commentaries on Jewish sacred texts, he left behind several codes of Jewish law, sermons, piyyutim (religious poems) and other writings.

 Nahmanides was born in Gerona, Spain and lived there for most of his life.
 He was an influential member of the kabbalistic community, though he left few writings about Kabbalah.
 Late in life, he emigrated to the land of Israel.

-Nahmanides’ Bible Commentary
+Nahmanides’ Torah Commentary

 Pronounced: moe-SHEH, Origin: Hebrew, Moses, whom God chooses to lead the Jews out of Egypt.

 Pronunced: TORE-uh, Origin: Hebrew, the Five Books of Moses.